robcarver17/skipperman/docs/configuration_help.md

 ## Edit individual roles in a team

 If you click on the `Edit` button at the end of a team row, you can re-order the roles in a team, or add new roles to a team.
 The first role mentioned in a team is the 'team leader', and the other roles will be in that order when we create a volunteer rota.
+Note that any changes made to team attributes will be discarded if you click the 'Edit' button in the list of teams.

 It's fine for people to be in more than one team; for example the lake co-ordinator / deputy skipper is the lead of both the lake helpers and lake safety team.

-Note that you can't add entirely new roles, or change the names or other attributes of a role, you need to go the 'Volunteer roles' configuration page for that.
+Note that you can't add entirely new roles here, or change the names or other attributes of a role, you need to go the 'Volunteer roles' configuration page for that.

 # Sailing groups